 The “height” in this virtual experiment was measured from the red line.
 Consequently, the values in meshes/cases and table’s descriptions don’t reflect the exact distance between our wing and virtual wall.
-I simply needed some constant starting point and this way I made my life easier.
+I simply needed a constant starting point, and this approach made the process easier.

 So, what do we have here?
-First and foremost, the wall influence is clearly visible right away from the start.
-This is very important to remember for all the beginners here –once more domain size (!).
-Secondly, classic and inverted wing differ from each other.
+First and foremost, the wall influence is clearly visible from the start.
+This is very important to remember for all beginners–once more, domain size!
+Secondly, the classic and inverted wing differ from each other.

 Tables with outcomes:

-The lift coefficient increases slowly as we close to 1:1 mark of h/c ratio.
+The lift coefficient increases very gradually as we get close to 1:1 mark of h/c ratio.
 If we add some accuracy margin to our simulation, we can even assume it is stable until this point.
 Then, suddenly, it speeds up and reaches over 70% of the reference coefficient value.
-This means we can extract up to about 70% lift more from this particular wing just limiting the space below.
-What’s very important as well is that at the same time the wing’s drag stays at the same level.
+This means we can extract up to about 70% more lift from this particular wing, just by limiting the space below.
+Another important factor to consider is that, at the same time, the wing’s drag stays at the same level.
 Of course, there are some fluctuations at one point, but it doesn’t seem to be significant in comparison to the overall gains in lift force.

 Here the situation looks a bit different.
-The lift coefficient (and automatically lift force) increases slightly faster.
-However, it’s compromised by the considerable drag rise.
+The lift coefficient (and lift force) increases slightly faster.
+However, it’s compromised by the considerable rise in drag.
 The good news is that it’s still positive as the net percentage value is just below 30% for the smallest gap.

 Discover all the simulation features provided by SimScale.
 Download the document below.